Skip to main content

 Death

-Franz.
-W. Stahlecker was killed on 22 March 1942 in a battle with Soviet partisans near Krasnogvardeysk, Soviet Union.
+Franz Walter Stahlecker was killed on 22 March 1942 during an engagement with Soviet partisans near Krasnogvardeysk, Soviet Union (today Gatchina, Russia).
+He was succeeded as commander of Einsatzgruppe A by Heinz Jost.

 SS-Brigadeführer Arthur Nebe